 |10 year government bond yield||3.17%|

-Stocks are flattish this morning after yesterday’s tech rout.
-Bonds and MBS are flat.
+Stocks are lower this morning as investors get more bearish about the economy.
+Bonds and MBS are up.

 Jerome Powell heads to the Hill for his Humphrey Hawkins testimony.
 The meat of the message is this quote from the prepared remarks:

 Over coming months, we will be looking for compelling evidence that inflation is moving down, consistent with inflation returning to 2 percent.
 We anticipate that ongoing rate increases will be appropriate; the pace of those changes will continue to depend on the incoming data and the evolving outlook for the economy.
 We will make our decisions meeting by meeting, and we will continue to communicate our thinking as clearly as possible.
 Our overarching focus is using our tools to bring inflation back down to our 2 percent goal and to keep longer-term inflation expectations well anchored.

 The Fed Funds futures still anticipate a 89% chance of a 75 basis point hike in July and a 11% chance of a 50 basis point hike.
 The central tendency for December is a Fed Funds futures rate of 3.5%, which means another 200 basis points are anticipated.